 Tests and diagnosis

-Cardiogenic shock is usually diagnosed in an emergency.
+Cardiogenic shock is usually diagnosed in an emergency setting.
 Doctors will check for signs and symptoms of shock, and will then perform additional tests to find out what's causing your condition.
 Tests to diagnose cardiogenic shock include:

 Treatments and drugs